-- 1.1 Brookvale Primary School fully recognises its duty toward safeguarding and promoting the welfare of children under Section 175 of the Education Act 2002.
-(Section 157 for Academies) - 1.2 The Governing body takes seriously its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support those children who are suffering, or likely to suffer, harm. - 1.3 The aim of this policy is to establish a "whole School" approach to Safeguarding Children, in order to: - Protect children from maltreatment; - Prevent impairment of children's health or development; - Ensure that children are growing up in circumstances consistent with the provision of safe and effective care undertaking; and - Taking action to enable all children to have the best life chances - 1.4 Brookvale Primary School will prevent abuse and neglect by ensuring that the ethos and atmosphere of the school is conducive to a safe environment.
+- 1.1 Brookvale Primary School fully recognises its duty toward safeguarding and promoting the welfare of children under Section 175 of the Education Act 2002. - 1.2 The Governing body takes seriously its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support those children who are suffering, or likely to suffer, harm. - 1.3 The aim of this policy is to establish a "whole school" approach to Safeguarding Children, in order to: - Protect children from maltreatment; - Prevent impairment of children's health or development; - Ensure that children are growing up in circumstances consistent with the provision of safe and effective care undertaking; and - Take action to enable all children to have the best outcomes - 1.4 Brookvale Primary School will prevent abuse and neglect by ensuring that the ethos and atmosphere of the school is conducive to a safe environment.
 Pupils and parents/carers will feel supported and able to report safeguarding concerns to any member of staff.
-Staff will feel they are supported by colleagues and senior management team, including the governing body, and are able to report and seek advice and guidance on any safeguarding concerns. - 1.5 Safeguarding children and young people will be reflected throughout the curriculum. - 1.6 As part of our safeguarding ethos, Brookvale Primary School encourages pupils to respect the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
+Staff will feel they are supported by colleagues and the senior management team, including the governing body, and are able to report and seek advice and guidance on any safeguarding concerns, including those regarding colleagues or themselves. - 1.5 Safeguarding children and young people will be reflected throughout the curriculum. - 1.6 As part of our safeguarding ethos, Brookvale Primary School encourages pupils to respect the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
 Brookvale Primary School ensures that partisan political views are not promoted in the teaching of any subject in the school and where political issues are brought to the attention of the pupils, reasonably practicable steps will be taken to offer a balanced presentation of opposing views to pupils.
-Further information regarding this is contained in Section 15. - 1.7 Brookvale Primary School will protect children at risk of abuse and neglect by having Safeguarding Procedures in place that reflect current legislation, guidance and best practice. - 1.8 The School also ensures that safer recruitment practices are followed when recruiting staff at all levels across the school, including volunteers.
-Induction and continuous staff training on safeguarding children relevant to role and responsibilities is also provided. - 1.9 The School will make key decisions regarding information sharing in line with guidance and data protection and will always seek to gain parent's consent, but will always consider the paramountcy principle (Section 1 of the Children Act 1989) whereby the child's needs are paramount. - 1.10 This policy has been developed in consultation with Halton Safeguarding Children Board in accordance with the principles established by:

-- Education Act 2002

-- Children Act 1989
+Further information regarding this is contained in Section 15. - 1.7 Brookvale Primary School will protect children at risk of abuse and neglect by having safeguarding procedures in place that reflect current legislation, guidance and best practice. - 1.8 The School also ensures that safer recruitment practices are followed when recruiting staff at all levels across the school, including volunteers.
+Induction and continuous staff training on safeguarding children relevant to role and responsibilities is also provided. - 1.9 The School will make key decisions regarding information sharing in line with guidance and data protection and will always seek to gain parent's consent, but will always consider the principles of section 1 of the Children Act 1989 whereby the child's needs are paramount. - 1.10 This policy has been developed in consultation with Halton Children and Young People Safeguarding Partnership in accordance with the principles established by: - Education Act 2002 - Children Act 1989 and with reference to the following key documents and statutory guidance:

 - Children Act 2004

 - Safeguarding Vulnerable Groups Act 2006, as amended by the Protection of Freedoms Act 2012

 - Counter-Terrorism and Security Act 2015

 - Childcare Act 2006; Childcare (Disqualification) Regulation 2009

 - Children and Families Act 2014

+- Children and Social Work Act 2017

+- Data Protection Act 2018; General Data Protection Regulation (GDPR) 2018